Tumour regression as a guide to prognosis: a study with experimental animals. | Canada Hyperbarics Skip to main content

 What They Found

-A significant correlation was observed between tumor shrinkage during treatment and local control at 150 days for three out of four fractionated X-ray schedules.
+A significant correlation was observed between tumour shrinkage during treatment and local control at 150 days for three out of four fractionated X-ray schedules.
 A weaker correlation was found for shrinkage within a week after single doses and for one specific fractionated schedule (9F/18 days).

 Canadian Relevance